silent-phil/anniversary-rsvp-website/README.md

 ### Getting started

-This project is not (yet) 100% ready to use out-of-the-box, whithtouth any coding understanding.
+This project is not (yet) 100% ready to use out-of-the-box, withouth any coding understanding.
 Page content (text and images) are directly inside the project and you would need swap assets and texts to your needs.

-It also assumes you have some basic understanding in project development.
+Follow these steps to get started:

 1) Install deno from https://docs.deno.com/runtime/ (no worries, it is way quicker/easier than node.js!)
 2) Start by cloning this repository to you local machine